Cross-Gender Communication in Cyberspace

 Some of these communication problems and social assumptions are carried

 over to social interactions in CMC.
 But are all of them?
-When I began my
+When I began

 research project, I wanted to find out how women and men felt about